JKorf/CryptoExchange.Net/README.md

 Alternatively, sponsor me on Github using [Github Sponsors](https://github.com/sponsors/JKorf).

 ## Release notes
+* Version 8.7.1 - 24 Jan 2025
+    * Added Authenticated property to IBaseApiClient interface to check if a client was provided API credentials

 * Version 8.7.0 - 21 Jan 2025
     * Added GetMillisecondTimestampLong helper method to AuthenticationProvider
     * Added PriceSignificationFigures to SharedSpotSymbol model